 The breed can be known for their barking, especially around people who they might not know.
 They rely on the company of humans so can get lonely if they are left alone for too long.
 Due to the nature of their coat, they do require regular haircuts and general brushing

 Is the labradoodle good for me?

-The breed is known to be very loyal and they need an owner that is happy for them to be needy around and can give them the attention that they desire.
+The breed is known to be very loyal and they need an owner that can give them the attention that they desire.

 Due to their clever temperament, they are easy to train and are ideal for families with children and other pets.

 The perfect owner for a Labradoodle is ideally someone who can take their dog to work or spends a lot of time at home.
-The owner should be able to commit to grooming them regularly, walking them a moderate amount and to give them enough attention as well as training to stop them from becoming restless or bored.
+The owner should be able to commit to grooming them regularly, to walking them a moderate amount and to giving them enough attention, as well as training, to stop them from becoming restless or bored.

 Did you know?

-The first recorded use of the name “Labradoodle” is by Donald Campbell (of the Land and water world speed records fame) when describing his Labrador/Poodle crossbreed in his book “Into the Water Barrier”, published in 1955.
+The first recorded use of the name “Labradoodle” is by Donald Campbell (famous for setting both land and water world speed records) when describing his Labrador/Poodle crossbreed in his book “Into the Water Barrier”, published in 1955.